LAST UPDATED – 9/17/24 – Lima, Peru Travel Guide

 If you are looking to get in the water when in Lima and are up for some adventure, then trying your hand at surfing along the Costa Verde is a great option.
 The waters off of Costa Verde Beach are perfect for beginners and the waters are typically full of surfers trying to catch a wave.
 If you have the time, getting some surfing lessons from the local pros can be a fun way to really get the most of out the experience.

 Depending on where you are coming from, there may be several different options available to get you to Lima.
-Obviously, some options are going to be much quicker and convenient, while others will be much cheaper.
-I have taken the time to outline a number of different ways in which you can travel to Lima below for you to review as you start to make plans for your trip.
+Obviously, some options are going to be much quicker and more convenient, while others will be much cheaper.
+I have taken the time to outline several different ways in which you can travel to Lima below for you to review as you start to make plans for your trip.

 By Plane